SirusDoma/Genode.Audio/README.md

 The main idea is to provide an audio playback that simple and fast.
 If you prefer simplicity over fancy features, then this audio engine is for you.

-If you're looking for .NET Standard library that can be consumed in .NET Core application, head over to [.net-standard](https://github.com/SirusDoma/Cgen.Audio/tree/net-standard) branch!
+If you're looking for .NET Standard version that can be consumed in .NET Core application, head over to [.net-standard](https://github.com/SirusDoma/Cgen.Audio/tree/net-standard) branch!
 It also contain OGG Encoder which is not supported in this version of library.

 If you really need OGG Encoder in .NET 2.0 version, then port [this](https://github.com/SteveLillis/.NET-Ogg-Vorbis-Encoder) encoder and make a pull request.